 A study on mice demonstrated that a diet rich in additives causes the depletion of the microbiome.
 Millions of people consume additives in industrial food every day.

 Fiber is food for our good bacteria.
-The less we consume (the more we fast our cells) the less we feed our flora and the less our bacteria are strong.
-A healthy body is including a healthy microbiome.
+The less we consume, the less we feed our bacteria and the more fragile we are.

 Some researchers speak of 25 fruits and vegetables per week to restore an unbalanced flora.